ForestroAung/mental-health-academic-analysis/README.md

 - Anxiety appears to be the most prevalent mental health issue among students.
 - Depression and panic attacks are also significant but slightly lower in comparison.
 - This highlights the importance of addressing anxiety-related challenges in student populations.

+- The large number of course categories makes visualization dense, which may affect readability of insights.

+  ## Limitations

+- The dataset is imbalanced in terms of gender distribution.
+- Some categories (e.g., courses) may have small sample sizes.
+- Mental health scores may not capture the full complexity of student well-being.

 ## Why This Project Matters